Myoshinji Renovation Project

-The building will eventually be our permanent zendo and also an available space for a variety of classes including the Ripples Children's meditation programs, yoga, qigong, and larger gatherings such as interfaith meditation.
+The building is now our permanent zendo and also an available space for a variety of classes including the Ripples Children's meditation programs, yoga, qigong, and larger gatherings such as interfaith meditation.
 We will make the space available to be rented by like-minded groups when not in our use.
-The building is in compliance with Wisconsin commercial code, including ADA accessibility, and has been approved for seasonal use (May 1 - October 15) until heating is installed.
+The building is in compliance with Wisconsin commercial code, including ADA accessibility.
 We are grateful for the hard work and expertise of the builders and contractors, Henry Sefrood and Jason Vogel and all of the subcontractors, and architect Aaron Holverson, who drew the plans for state approval.